 B. 5.
 How did you determine what to annotate?

-It is clearly the belief of the writers at DC Comics that their characters should have some grounding in physical reality, so I have made every attempt to base my annotations on relating the character of Booster Gold to his surroundings both in the DCU and the real world.
+It is clearly the belief of the writers at DC Comics that their characters should have some grounding in the events of the "real world" shared with their readers, so I have made every attempt to base my annotations on relating the character of Booster Gold to his surroundings both in the DCU and in real life.
 In most cases, annotations are limited to information that was significant to Booster Gold or his immediate supporting cast or that could put his adventures into perspective in the much larger DC Universe.

 B. 6.
 Do the annotations contain spoilers?

 I HATE spoilers.
 As I mentioned in the annotation notes on the comics page, I've made every effort to avoid revealing the outcomes of Booster Gold's stories so as to preserve the suspense and suprise for first-time readers of the texts.
 Ideally, I'd encourage the reader to revisit the original texts in order to fully enjoy them with the added context that my annotations could provide.

 B. 7.
 Why are the annotations accompanied by so few pictures?

 It is intended that the annotations should be read alongside the original published material that they reference.
 Primarily because all of Booster Gold's published appearances are copyrighted and owned by DC Comics, Boosterrific.com reproduces no more than a few panels from original publication for illustration purposes as allowed by the doctrine of fair use under US copyright law.
 It is intended that the content at Boosterrific.com only supplement DC's intellectual property, not reproduce or replace it.

 B. 8.
 Where can copies of the original texts be obtained?